Azure/portaldocs/README.md

 * Call stack
 * Exception message
 * Code snippet where the test is failing
+* Version of the test framework being used

 [Ask a test-related question on StackOverflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza-test)